compose-spec/compose-spec/05-services.md

     image: my_private.registry:5000/redis
 ```

-If the image does not exist on the platform, Compose implementations MUST attempt to pull it based on the `pull_policy`.
+If the image does not exist on the platform, Compose attempts to pull it based on the `pull_policy`.
-Compose implementations with build support MAY offer alternative options for the end user to control precedence of
+If you are also using the Compose Build specification, there are alternative options for controling the precedence of
 pull over building the image from source, however pulling the image MUST be the default behavior.

 `image` MAY be omitted from a Compose file as long as a `build` section is declared.
-Compose implementations
-without build support MUST fail when `image` is missing from the Compose file.
+If you are not useing the Compose Build specification, Compose won't work if `image` is missing from the Compose file.

 ### init